Aging of the United States: History

 Aside from the baby boom that followed the Second World War, the birth rate in the United States has declined steadily since the early nineteenth century, when the average person had as many as seven children and infant mortality was high.
 Americans of all ethnic groups and socioeconomic classes were having fewer children towards the end of the nineteenth century.
 For example, European-American women living in the North had an average of only three and a half children by 1900.

 In a 1905 speech, President Theodore Roosevelt criticized Americans for having fewer children, and described the declining birth rate as a "race suicide" among Americans, quoting eugenicist Edward Alsworth Ross.
 During the 1930s, the Great Depression caused a substantial decrease in the birth rate, but this trend was reversed by the baby boom that followed World War II, thanks to a combination of economic prosperity, rapid technological progress, and medical advances making housekeeping and child-rearing less onerous for women.
+In 1960, the total fertility rate of the United States was 3.6.
 American parents of the postwar era married earlier and had more children than their predecessors.
 Towards the end of the twentieth century, however, like other Western nations, the United States witnessed a general decline in the desire for children, and the prevalence of childlessness—voluntary and otherwise—increased.